 Will I need a touch up?

-Yes, it will fade over time and you will need a touch up to maintain the shape and color.
-You will need a touch up 6 weeks after your initial procedure.
-The touch up is not required but HIGHLY recommended to complete the procedure.
-There isn’t a reliable or steadfast rule to gauge if / when / or how the procedure will fade or change over time, but a general guideline is that people who receive microblading should expect to need a touch up every 8-10 months.
+Yes, it will fade over time and you will need a touch up to maintain the shape and color 6 weeks after your initial procedure.
+The touch up is not required but highly recommended to complete the procedure correctly.
+There isn’t a reliable or steadfast rule to gauge if, when, or how the procedure will fade or change over time, but a general guideline is that people who receive microblading should expect to need a touch up every 8-10 months.
 You still need to pluck unwanted new growth.

 Can I get microblading if I’m pregnant or breastfeeding?